Bnz-0/Shortrack/README.md

 ## Notes:
 - All file audio must be a `wav` file
 - The `hotkeys.conf` must be placed in the same directory of the script
-- The path to a track is relative to the script folder
+- The path to the tracka is relative to the script folder

 ## Issues
 First of all, check if you are running the script using **python3**.
 I don't know if it works also with python2 but please, stop to use it and accept his death